Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Simulation Results

-The performance of the joint turbo-DPSK-IN receiver is also compared to its suboptimal separate design (dotted cross lines in Figs.~\ref{fig:ber_a01}--\ref{fig:ber_a05}), where the turbo decoder and the IN detector (equalizer) are designed separately.
+The performance of the joint turbo-DE-PSK-IN receiver is also compared to its suboptimal separate design (dotted cross lines in Figs.~\ref{fig:ber_a01}--\ref{fig:ber_a05}), where the turbo decoder and the IN detector (equalizer) are designed separately.
 The separate design is implemented by using the same MAP equalizer as in \cite{MMA,Alam20}, which only computes the posterior symbol probability once without iterative updates.
-The results show that the suboptimal separate design can approximate closely to the optimal joint design without much degradation, especially in a mild IN channel (Fig.~\ref{fig:ber_a01}).
+The results show that the suboptimal separate design can closely approximate the optimal joint design without much degradation, especially in a mild IN channel (Fig.~\ref{fig:ber_a01}).
 Such observation was also identified in \cite{Dario09}.
 This finding suggests that the use of a suboptimal design is preferable as it has only around half the complexity of the optimal design for an iteration number of $10$.
 However, in a severely activated IN channel (Fig.~\ref{fig:ber_a05}), the separate design shows a performance loss of around $0.2$~dB compared to the joint design, which is expected to increase with a larger impulsive index $A$.

-To gauge the ultimate performance of our proposed turbo-DPSK-IN scheme under the Markov-Middleton channel, we simulate the performance of the proposed turbo-DPSK-IN receiver with perfect channel state information (CSI) at the receiver.
+To gauge the ultimate performance of our proposed turbo-DE-PSK-IN scheme under the Markov-Middleton channel, we simulate the performance of the proposed turbo-DE-PSK-IN receiver with perfect noise state information (NSI) at the receiver.
 This is achieved by assuming that the noise state realization is perfectly known at the receiver, which allows for a perfect equalization of the received signal.
 The results are shown in Figs.~\ref{fig:ber_a01}--\ref{fig:ber_a05} as solid red lines.
-The perfect CSI simulation serves as a benchmark for the performance of our proposed turbo system, where we assume that a large number of iterations ($30$ iterations) are performed.
-The results show that the ultimate performance of the proposed turbo-DPSK-IN system is around $1$~dB away from the theoretical bounds, regardless of channel conditions.
-For $A=0.1$, a turbo-DPSK-IN receiver with $10$ iterations is already close to the ultimate performance, while for $A=0.5$, more iterations are required to achieve the best possible result.
+The perfect NSI simulation serves as a benchmark for the performance of our proposed turbo system, where we assume that a large number of iterations ($30$ iterations) are performed.
+The results show that the ultimate performance of the proposed turbo-DE-PSK-IN system is around $1$~dB away from the theoretical bounds, regardless of channel conditions.
+For $A=0.1$, a turbo-DE-PSK-IN receiver with $10$ iterations is already close to the ultimate performance, while for $A=0.5$, more iterations are required to achieve the best possible result.